Quarkins/Bioinformatics-Tidbits/README.md

 **Making_AllSorts.html** - A script to make the AllSorts Classifier (to view it, preview the html on: https://rawgit.com/Quarkins/Bioinformatics-Tidbits/master/Making_AllSorts.html

 **Combined Dec2016** - A script which combines all the counts and target data of samples measured at MCRI and then classifies them and constructs RData objects used by the Express Yourself R Shiny App

+**MakeSashimi.R** - A little script used by the ST paper in order to make a sashimi style plot using GViz.

+**varCalling.sh** - A script to run the standard rna seq GATK variant calling pipeline on a superTranscriptome.
+This (or a variant of this) was used for the ST paper.

+**BashSTPaperCommands.sh** - A bunch of bash and command line instructions for running various miscellaneous steps of the ST paper annalysis.